State Farm Property Adjuster Certification is a great option for independent adjusters who want to be noticed by potential employers.

 Important keys to know before you get started:

-- In order to qualify to take the certification with a firm, you must be on their roster.
-You’ll need to submit a resume and online application to the adjusting firm in order to see the course schedule and register for a session.
+• To qualify to take the certification with a firm, you must be on their roster.
+You’ll need to submit a resume and online application to the adjusting firm to see the course schedule and register for a session.
 Remember – being on the roster email lists is usually the only way to find out about these courses, which is especially important as the process is evolving, albeit slowly, due to the pandemic.

-- Trainings are rarely publicized, even on the firms’ own websites and social media accounts.
+• Trainings are rarely publicized, even on the firms’ websites and social media accounts.

-- Registrations for the certification must be completed as much as a month prior to the actual certification dates so don’t delay in getting your information in and your registration complete.
+• Registrations for the certification must be completed as much as a month before the actual certification dates so don’t delay in getting your information in and your registration complete.

-- There is a fairly good amount of prep work and studying that you’ll need to complete prior to the course so give yourself plenty of time to prepare.
+• There is a fairly good amount of prep work and studying that you’ll need to complete before the course so give yourself plenty of time to prepare.

-- Exam retakes are only offered on a set schedule.
-Make sure you know the retake policy prior to the certification.
+• Exam retakes are only offered on a set schedule.
+Make sure you know the retake policy before the certification.
 Better yet, take the course seriously, study hard, and you’ll do fine.